ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * A client makes requests and receives responses
 * A relay operates the Oblivious Relay Resource
-* A server operates both the Oblivious Gateway Resource and the oblivious target resource
+* A server operates both the Oblivious Gateway Resource and the Oblivious Target Resource

 To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
 However,